 Yes.
 I am currently a Non-Executive Director (NED) of the Medical Council, which is the statutory regulator of medical doctors in Ireland.
 I Chair the Medical Council’s Audit & Risk Committee and also serve as a member of its Fitness to Practice Committee, which is statutory Committee that forms part of the disciplinary architecture governing doctors.

 What impact has the UCD Diploma in Corporate Governance had on your work?

 While, in the normal course of our work in the ODCE, we have ongoing interaction with companies and their directors around issues such as directors’ duties, possible civil and criminal breaches of company law etc., the programme provided me with further insight into the more psychological and behavioural aspects of Board dynamics.
 I found those aspects of the programme to be particularly interesting and beneficial.

 What are the biggest challenges for boards at the moment?

-Would you recommend the Diploma in Corporate Governance?
+Would you recommend the Diploma to others?

 Absolutely.
 The programme is not only relevant to board members but also to those who aspire to be directors in the future.
 The programme content would, similarly, be valuable to anyone operating in and around Boards and who would benefit from understanding the drivers of Board dynamics.